Expense Reimbursement Policy Best Practices (and 3 Templates)

 What is an expense reimbursement policy?

-So what kind of a business needs an expense reimbursement policy?
-The answer is simple: any business in which an employee makes a purchase on behalf of the company using personal funds (cash, personal credit card, etc.) instead of a corporate credit card should have an expense reimbursement policy.
+Any business in which an employee makes a purchase on behalf of the company using personal funds (cash, personal credit card, etc.) instead of a corporate credit card should have an expense reimbursement policy.

-Out-of-pocket expenses are very common for event planning or travel heavy roles.
+Out-of-pocket business expenses are very common for event planning or travel heavy roles.
 An employee might pay out-of-pocket for cab fare from the airport to a conference center.
 Or someone might use personal funds to buy last minute supplies for a fundraiser that their company is hosting.
 When employees use their own money to make purchases on behalf of their employer, they need to know how they will be reimbursed for these expenses.

-How to create an expense reimbursement policy in two easy steps
+How to create an expense reimbursement policy

-Now that you understand what an expense reimbursement policy is and why your company needs one, it’s time to create one.
 There are two key steps to building an expense reimbursement policy:

 Ask yourself these questions: